[?] Subscribe To This Site

 Even the collective term for weasels reflects the bad rap they get ... it's a sneak (or pack or gang) of weasels!

-See gorgeous pictures of a weasel kit with her cat "mother" which I found and put on my blog!
+See gorgeous pictures of a weasel kit with her cat “mother” which I found on a Chinese site.

 Surely that proves that they're not ferocious, wild, vicious little animals?!?